supersambo/papis-tui/README.md

     default: "<black_white> {info["idx"]} < {info["marked"]} < {info["view"]} < {info["items"]}  <black_white>"
 ```

 Information content or style can also change depending on the mode you are currently in.
-For instance if you wanted to change the color of the left side of statusbar when changing modes, you could do something like this:
+For instance, if you wanted to change the color of the left side of statusbar when changing modes, you could do something like this:

 ```yaml
 statusbar: